-- Audio Lesson of John Spencer Ellis, EdD, MBA, discussing fundamentals of fitness coaching and the specific business strategies for fitness coaching. (mp3)
+- Comprehensive audio lesson of John Spencer Ellis, EdD, MBA, discussing fundamentals of fitness coaching and the specific business strategies for fitness coaching. (mp3)

 - Dynamic interview of James Gavin, Ph.D. (author of Lifestyle Fitness Coaching) by Dr. John Spencer Ellis (mp3)

 Lifestyle Fitness Coaching is the Next Revolution of Fitness Training and Coaching

 Lifestyle Fitness Coaching is the next revolution in the fitness industry.
 For decades, fitness professionals have had various degrees of success motivating clients and making them accountable for a healthy lifestyle.
 Today, fitness coaching has been refined into a science.
 Personal trainers no longer have to wonder how to get and keep their clients on track with their desired results.

 Fitness and lifestyle coaching is different than personal training in many aspects.

 Personal trainers are responsible for initial and ongoing fitness assessments, program structure, technique, application, programming updates and exercise science.